Stunning: Electrical stunning

 Electrical stunning is done by sending an electric current through the brain and/or heart of the animal before slaughter.
 Current passing through the brain induces an immediate but non-fatal general convulsion that produces unconsciousness.
 Current passing through the heart produces an immediate cardiac arrest that also leads shortly to unconsciousness and death.
 It is a controversial subject however.
 With chickens for example, over stunning leads to bone fractures and/or electrocution which prevents bleeding of the animal.
 This negatively affects the quality of the meat, and therefore under stunning is an attractive practice for slaughterhouses.

 In the Netherlands, for example, the law states that poultry must be stunned for 4 seconds minimum with an average current of 100 mA, which leads to systematic under stunning.

 The CrustaStun is a device designed to administer a lethal electric shock to shellfish (such as lobsters, crabs, and crayfish) before cooking.
 This avoids boiling a live shellfish which may be able to experience pain in a way similar to vertebrates.
 The device works by applying a 120 volt 2–5 amp electrical shock to the animal.
 It is reported the CrustaStun renders the shellfish unconscious in 0.3 seconds and kills the animal in 5 to 10 seconds, compared to 3 minutes to kill a lobster by boiling or 4.5 minutes for a crab.

 Gas stunning

 With gas stunning animals are exposed to a mixture of breathing gases (argon and nitrogen for example) that produce unconsciousness or death through hypoxia or asphyxia.
-The process is instantaneous and leads to respiratory failure when done with carbon dioxide.
+Carbon dioxide is the main gas used today.
+The process is not instantaneous, with reported signs of severe distress before respiratory failure when done with carbon dioxide.

 Percussive stunning

 With percussive stunning, a device which hits the animal on the head, with or without penetration, is employed.
 Such devices, such as the captive bolt pistol, can be either pneumatic, or powder-actuated.
 Percussive stunning produces immediate unconsciousness through brain trauma.
+The process often requires multiple attempts.
+One study looking at captive bolt guns on cattle found that 12% were shot multiple times, and 12.5% were inadequately stunned.